jorupp/HdHrMonitor/README.md

 ## Running it

-- Create a launch profile passing the IP of the HD Homerun Prime
+- Create a launch profile passing the IP of the HD Homerun Prime.
-- Run the tool (ctrl-F5 if you don't want to debug it)
+- Run the tool (ctrl-F5 if you don't want to debug it), and leave it running until the tuning/quality issue reproduces.
 - Query the `Data` table in the DB to explore the data.
 I expect I'll add some queries here once I find some interesting ones for debugging.